Brigham and Women’s Hospital

 Number of Physicians: 5

-Written by Karen Selby, RN | Medically Reviewed By Dr. W. Charles Conway | Edited By Walter Pacheco | Last Update: October 16, 2024
+Written by Karen Selby, RN | Medically Reviewed By Dr. W. Charles Conway | Edited By Walter Pacheco | Last Update: November 12, 2024

-A mesothelioma cytoreduction aims to remove as many peritoneal mesothelioma cancer cells as possible from the abdomen.
-Both radical and minimally invasive CRS can improve survival in the right patients.
-They do so equally.
+A mesothelioma cytoreduction aims to remove as many cancer cells as possible.
 This includes all visible tumors.
+Both radical and minimally invasive tumor-removing surgery can improve survival in the right patients.

-Radical or extreme CRS is often used to remove tissue likely to have cancer cells.
-This can include removing part of the lining of the abdomen (peritoneum removal in a peritonectomy).
+Radical or extreme tumor-removing surgery is often used to remove tissue likely to have cancer cells.
+This can include removing part of the lining of the abdomen in a procedure called a peritonectomy.
 Surgeons may also remove part of the intestines, the greater omentum and some lymph nodes.
 The greater omentum is the fatty tissue covering the organs.

 Gain access to top mesothelioma doctors and get help scheduling appointments.